ralscha/bread-compressor-cli/README.md

 #### Concurrent tasks
-By default two tasks will run concurrently.
+By default, two tasks will run concurrently.
 You can change this number with the `-l` option

 Run 4 compression tasks concurrently.
 ```